-Who You Are At The Heart of Business Plan Episode Summary
+Summary: You Are The Heart of Your Business

 On this week's show, we're going to wrap up our goals series and talk about why who you are is the heart of your business path.
 It's so easy to get caught up in other things.
 At the end of the day, it's all about you.

 Who you are is the core of your business. — Jen

 Transcript: You are the Heart of Your Business

 [00:00:00] Jen: [00:00:00] Hello and welcome to Women Conquer Business.
 I'm your host, Jen McFarland.
 On this week's show, we're going to wrap up our goals series and talk about why who you are is the heart of your business path.
 All that and more here on Women Conquer Business.

 Welcome to Women Conquer Business.
 My name is Jen McFarland.
 This podcast is for smart, serious business owners.
 Tired of the senseless chatter about growing a business.
 If you don't want to hear anymore, get rich quick, too good to be true.
 Nonsense.
 You've come to the right place.
 You'll learn why mindset is everything, as well as strategies for sustainable business growth and how to implement it.

 Along with the secrets I learned, leading large scale business projects that also apply to five and six-figure businesses.
 Are you ready?
 Let's go forth and conquer.
 [00:01:00]